Using Subtitle Edit to create amazing audio to text SRT transcripts

 6. My audio to text configuration:

-• Engine: Purfview’s Faster-Whisper
+• Engine: Purfview’s Faster-Whisper-XXL

 • Language: English